If you want to learn everything there is to know about how to do urethral sounding safely. And in a way that feels insanely good…

 Like 8–10″ deep (depending on how long is your penis), all the way into where the prostate is.
 That’s where out of the world experience gets unlocked.

-And please don’t use any household objects (unless you have a stainless steel chopstick laying around).
+And please don’t use any household objects as sex toys.
+(Unless you have a stainless-steel chopstick laying around)

-We’ll talk about love and the importance of sterilization later in the article.
+We’ll talk about love and the importance of sterilizing your sex toys later in the article.

 Why People Do It?